How is a neuropsychological assessment different from a psychoeducational or psychological assessment?

 What do parents do during the testing sessions?
 Can parents drop their children off and leave the office?

-For safety and liability reasons, Dr. Grahovec may require a parent to remain in the lobby of the office for the entire testing session.
+For safety and liability reasons, we may require a parent to remain in the lobby of the office for the entire testing session.
 This will be discussed further at the intake session.

-Because each testing session can last up to one full day (8:30 am – 4:00 pm), parents are encouraged to bring work or something to keep them entertained.
+Because each testing session can last up to four hours, parents are encouraged to bring work or something to keep them entertained.
 The building is equipped with Wifi for your convenience.

 Do you accept insurance?

-Dr. Grahovec is an in-network provider with Blue Cross Blue Shield PPO plans, Aetna and Cigna, and an out-of-network provider with TRICARE.
-If you have other insurance plans, Dr. Grahovec can submit claims to your insurance company on your behalf.
+Blossoming Brains is an in-network provider with Blue Cross Blue Shield PPO plans, Aetna and Cigna, and an out-of-network provider with TRICARE.
+If you have other insurance plans, we can submit claims to your insurance company on your behalf.
 Regardless of your insurance carrier, reimbursement is not guaranteed and the rate of reimbursement varies by your insurance company and policy.

 What is the cost of the evaluation for self-pay clients?

 The cost of the evaluation varies based on the age of your child and the amount of testing required.
-The cost typically ranges from $1500 – $2500.
-Please contact Dr. Grahovec directly for current pricing.
+The cost typically ranges from $2500 – $3500.
+Please contact the office directly for current pricing.

 What if I have additional questions or concerns after the feedback is completed?